jfmoy/jfmoy.github.io/content/_index.md

 # Who am I?

 My name is Jean-François Moy.
 I am a French Software Engineer living in London, United Kingdom.
-I currently work as CTO of [Ksubaka](https://ksubaka.com), a software and retail startup on a mission to save our high streets thanks to engaging digital experiences.
-Over the past five years, we have built a powerful platform driving and monitoring thousands of screens across the world.
+I currently work as CTO of [Cloudshelf](https://cloudshelf.ai) and [Ksubaka](https://ksubaka.com), two software and retail startup on a mission to save our high streets thanks to engaging digital experiences.
+Over the past six years, we have built a powerful platform generating billions of engagements by millions of shoppers on thousands of autonomous screens across the world.

 # Want to get in touch?